aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 </table>

 ### Ray Material
-* My next task was to make the light rays feel more natural by introducing transparency.
+* The next task ahead to make the light rays feel more natural by introducing transparency.
 * Upon some pondering I found that GL library by default uses the Unlit material provided by Unity to create the lines.
 * As the unlit material doesn't support transparency, I wrote an unlit shader that supported both transparency and vertex colors.
 * The RGBA values of the colors of the material based upon this shader was passed as an input. <br>